dbetz/Parallax-ESP/README.md

  # Firmware over serial programming details

- Run these commands to program the Parallax WiFi module with either 2MB or 4MB flash Note that the Makefile is set for 2048 flash size, and 1024 image size (512+512), leaving 1024 bytes free for user files.
+ Run these commands to program the Parallax WiFi module with either 2MB or 4MB flash.
+ - Note that the Makefile is set for 2048 flash size, and 1024 image size (512+512), leaving 1024 bytes free for user files.
- Note that the following example commands are for linux.
+ - Note that the following example commands are for linux.
 Adjust the com port appropriately, and for Windows use "COMx" notation instead of "/dev/ttyUSBx"

 1. Clear entire flash <optional>